Nithur-M/work-from-anywhere/developer-jobs.md

         </li>
 </ul>

-<p>Ston.fi is an equal opportunity employer.</p><br/><br/>Please mention the word **BRISK** and tag RMTUxLjgwLjE0My4yMDY= when applying to show you read the job post completely (#RMTUxLjgwLjE0My4yMDY=).
+<p>Ston.fi is an equal opportunity employer.</p><br/><br/>Please mention the word **BRISK** and tag RMzUuODcuMjMzLjExOQ== when applying to show you read the job post completely (#RMzUuODcuMjMzLjExOQ==).
 This is a beta feature to avoid spam applicants.
 Companies can search these words to find applicants that read this and see they're human.
                 </details>
                 </td>
             </tr>,<tr>